Darshanjasani73/MERN-E-commerce/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.

 ## Contact